-We aim to inform applicants as soon as possible about the outcome of their application, but this usually takes between four and six months and may take longer.

-Unfortunately, the Trust receives many more applications than it can fund and therefore many good proposals will be turned down.
+We aim to inform applicants as soon as possible about the outcome of their application following the Trustees' meeting.
+Unfortunately, the Trust receives many more applications than it can fund and therefore many good proposals, will be turned down.
 The trustees and their staff regret that they are not able to enter into correspondence about the reasons for their decisions.

-If you have a question that is not answered in this guidance, please email David Williams grantadmin@cfct.org.uk
+If you have a question that is not answered in this guidance, please email grantadmin@cfct.org.uk